 Angelyne on the music-television show 'The Tube' in 1983, a year after she released a self-titled album.

 Her appeal extends to realms you might not expect.
 (Pee-wee Herman sends Christmas cards; Richard Simmons has bought merchandise.)
-David Fincher's longtime girlfriend and producing partner Cean Chaffin, for instance, hired Angelyne to make an appearance at the director's birthday party in Malibu.
-(Fans also will remember when Angelyne was a candidate in the 2003 California gubernatorial recall, making campaign promises to reduce class sizes, end homelessness and paint the Capitol pink; she finished 28th out of 135 candidates.)
+Angelyne says that David Fincher's longtime girlfriend and producing partner Cean Chaffin hired her to meet and greet at the director's birthday party in Malibu.
+(Fincher, through a representative, insists the appearance never took place.)
+Fans also will remember when Angelyne was a candidate in the 2003 California gubernatorial recall, making campaign promises to reduce class sizes, end homelessness and paint the Capitol pink; she finished 28th out of 135 candidates.
 And the more time you spend with her, the more her fundamentally dark allure comes through — this is a woman who explains she identifies with Barbie not merely for the obvious physical reasons but because she "has no emotions, and I'd like to be emotionless.
 Emotions are pain."

 She may have perfected self-promotion, but Angelyne doesn't like talking about herself.
 "I'm not a publicity whore," she insists, pressing an espadrille wedge on the gas pedal on the way to visit her dentist in Century City.
 (The doctor once pitched a script about an anthrax attack to producers Susan Downey and Joel Silver — he wanted patient Djimon Hounsou to star — and observes that Angelyne invariably arrives on time, unlike directors, who are "always late.")
 To wit, her contact information remains relatively hard to find and even basic details about her life have long been a riddle.